firebfm/finance/README.md

 # finance

-CS50x project.
-Finance website using python and flask.
+CS50x assignment.
+Finance website to buy/sell stocks using python and flask.